Unifi Network - Setup VLANs including IoT and access to Pi-hole

 Port Management

-Do not change the port profile of ports which are connected to the gateway, other switches or access points, leave it set to
+setting of the ports which are connected to the gateway, other switches or access points, leave it set toLAN

-For wireless devices, we will create the corresponding WiFi networks in the next part
+For wireless devices, we will create the corresponding WiFi networks in the next part.

 - Go to